tshepang/blog/content/misc/favorite Pelican themes.rst

 - [**win**] elegant and simple design (**my favorite of all**)
 - [**win**] displays pages as a list, all but the newest one in the view
 - Categories are 2nd-class citizens: they aren't shown on the index page
-- bullets are done wrong: the bulleted text is not indented
+- bullets are done wrong: the bullet-ed text is not indented
 - on post view, there is no distinction between Tags and Categories
 - too much border space on code snippets (**pre** tag?)
 - background for code snippets is not distinctive